Veteran Service Dog Capital Campaign WDFV

 Will you still use volunteers to help raise and train service dogs?

 Absolutely!
 Volunteers are the backbone of our organization and we will continue to rely on volunteers to train happy, healthy, and confident dogs for our training program.
 Our campus will provide a place for volunteers to bring dogs if they are going on vacation or if the dog needs extra attention for a short period of time.
 It will also provide a place for volunteers, staff, and Heroes to gather for continuing education workshops.
 Dogs in advanced training will also have a place to stay while working with our staff trainers as they refine the essential skills they will need before they can be placed with their life partner.
 The campus will also be a place for volunteers to help with short-term tasks such as grooming and assembling canine care kits for our service dog trainers and Heroes.

 Will the dogs feel comfortable and secure on campus?

-How will have a campus benefit W.D.F.V. 's clients?
+How will a campus benefit W.D.F.V. 's Veterans?

 Do you receive government funding?

 No, WDFV has received no government funding to date.
 Our work is funded entirely by generous donors, community organizations, businesses, and foundations.
 Thanks to our supporters, we are able to provide our highly-skilled assistance dogs free of charge to qualified applicants.